Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Global Attractor (Poincar e Domains)

 \section{Global Attractor (Poincar\'e Domains)}

 Let us now consider the case of Poincar\'e domains.
 We first show a result on the weak continuity of the semigroup $\{\S(t)\}_{t\geq 0}$.
-Similar results for $2D$ Navier-Stokes equations have been obtained in \cite{RR}. \begin{lemma} Let $\{\u_0^n\}_{n\in\N}$ be a weakly convergent sequence in $\H$ converging to $\u_0\in\H$.
+Similar results for 2D Navier-Stokes equations have been obtained in \cite{RR} and we follow this work for our model also. \begin{lemma} Let $\{\u_0^n\}_{n\in\N}$ be a weakly convergent sequence in $\H$ converging to $\u_0\in\H$.
 Then

 \end{lemma} \begin{proof} Let $\u^n(t)=\S(t)\u_0^n$ and $\u(t)=\S(t)\u_0$, for $t\geq 0$.
 From \eqref{54} and \eqref{3p8}, we have

 and the estimate